tonyxgao/Oreo-Review-App/README.md

 The task was to learn one language, framework, or technology that was not taught in the class and implement it in a day.
 I chose Gatsby.js as it was something one of my instructors mentioned would make for a good tool for a side-project I was thinking of.

+For those unfamiliar with the webdev tool that is GatsbyJS, it is essentially a static-site generator based on React and powered with GraphQL.
+One of the things that seems to make GatsbyJS so great is that because it is built on GraphQL, it builds a data layer.
+Allowing us to pull data from just about anywhere pretty quickly.

+It is a super developer-friendly tool and has some of the best documentation and tutorials I've found when learning about a new technology.

 ## About this Project
 This application is meant to archive all the Oreos I've eaten and along with a rating and review for each flavor I've had.
 As of right now, the current data is a bit sparse and was just used as an MVP for my assignment.
 Here is a screenshot of what the final proof of concept looks like.